 Dr. Toste also will serve as PI on a four-year project funded by a grant from the Institute of Education Sciences, National Center for Special Education Research.
 The project, called Disentangling Intervention Practices Aligned with Motivational, Agentic, and Self Theories (MAST): An Integrative Meta-Analysis and Scoping Review, will encompass a comprehensive, systematic investigation of the application of MAST to interventions for students with disabilities in K-12.
 Ultimately, the research results will guide the design and development of highly impactful interventions that serve to improve outcomes for a wide range of learners.
 Dr. Toste will be joined on this project by Dr. Karrie Shogren of the Kansas University Center on Developmental Disabilities, Dr. Tyler Hicks at the University of Kansas and Dr. Peng Peng of UT Austin.

-The Pathways to Possibility Partnership Award seeks to acknowledge change-makers whose leadership has made a difference and whose resiliency, determination and commitment has aided in opening doors to new and accessible opportunities to create change.
-Dr. Leach was presented the award during the NISOD conference in May.
+The Pathways to Possibility Partnership Award seeks to acknowledge change-makers whose leadership has made a difference and whose resiliency, determination and commitment have aided in opening doors to new and accessible opportunities to create change.
+Dr. Leach was presented with the award during the NISOD conference in May.